 - why NCFR advocates for the term "Family Science" for the discipline

 - key terms related to the identity of Family Science and its professions

 Why Is Family Science Important?

 Family is the “fundamental group unit of society,” according to the United Nations’ Universal Declaration of Human Rights.
-Families have unique characteristics and relationships compared to other groups of people.
-Almost no other group besides family has the level and range of influence on an individual’s life over time — from whether or who they marry, to where they live, down to things as simple as how they squeeze a toothpaste tube.
+Families have unique characteristics and relationships compared to other groups of people; almost no other group besides family has the level and range of influence on an individual’s life over time — from whether or who they marry, to where they live, down to things as simple as how they squeeze a toothpaste tube.
 At the same time, being part of a family doesn't necessarily mean that people know everything about being good family members.

-It’s crucial to understand how families function and develop, and to apply research findings to situations that affect how families live every day — which is expressly what Family Science scholars and professionals do.
+Therefore, it’s crucial to study and understand how families function and develop, and to apply research findings and best practices to situations that affect how families live every day — which is expressly what Family Science scholars and professionals do.
 Through translational summaries and dissemination of research findings, programs for families and family members, and much more, Family Science provides evidence-based ways for families to strengthen interpersonal relationships and enhance their well-being.

 Additionally, myriad policies and programs at all levels of society address family-focused issues: child care, health-care reform, adoption, child abuse and neglect, domestic violence, caregiving, family leave, family poverty, marriage equality, and more.
 Family Science research and practice are vital to informing these policies and programs so they work optimally for all families.

 To see just a few ways that Family Science matters, read NCFR's white paper (PDF) on the return on investment of a preventive approach through Family Life Education, one of the main practice professions of Family Science.

 Where Do Family Scientists Make an Impact?